datafusion-contrib/ray-sql/README.md

 This chart shows the relative performance of RaySQL compared to other open-source distributed SQL frameworks.

-Only a few queries work, and performance does not look very promising so far, but this may just be because of the naïve distributed planner introducing unnecessary shuffles.
+Performance does not look very promising so far, but this project was created in one weekend, so this is probably not too bad a start.

 ![SQLBench-H Performance Chart](./docs/sqlbench-h-workstation-10-distributed-perquery.png)